reworkjs/reworkjs/docs/advanced-topics/configuration.md

 ### `routes`

-Default: `src/**/*.route.js`
+Default: `src/**/*.route.{js,mjs,cjs,jsx,ts,mts,cts,tsx}`

 A glob matching all files that should be interpreted as route definitions.
+See the chapter about [manual routing](./routing.md#declaring-a-route-manually) for more information.

+### `pages`

+Default: `src/**/*.{view,page}.{js,mjs,cjs,jsx,ts,mts,cts,tsx}`

-See the chapter about [routing](./routing.md) for more information.
+A glob matching all files that can added to the list of routes, using routing annotations.
+See the chapter about [routing with annotations](./routing.md#declaring-a-route-using-annotations) for more information.

 ### `pre-init`